 Your Behance account is now connected to OBS!
 You can set up your scenes in OBS Studio to modify your stream.
 When you’re ready, click “Start Streaming” in the lower right corner of OBS.

 Read later: How to use OBS: Step-by-step guide

 Streaming to Behance is a great way to share your work or creative process with other artists and designers.
 But what if you want to reach a more general audience outside this niche?
 Streaming to larger platforms such as YouTube, Twitch, or Facebook expands your viewership and promotes your creations even further.

 You don’t have to stream separately on each platform to broaden your audience, though.
-With a multistreaming service like Restream, you can broadcast your session live on Behance, YouTube, Twitch, Facebook, Instagram, and more than thirty other platforms simultaneously.
+With a multistreaming service like Restream, you can broadcast your session live on Behance, YouTube, Twitch, Facebook, and other platforms simultaneously.
 Restream integrates with OBS Studio, so you can still use OBS if you plan to multistream on Behance.

 To connect your Behance account to Restream, you will need to add it as a custom RTMP.
 Note that to use a custom RTMP, you must have the Restream Standard plan or above.

 - Log into your Behance account and click “Share Your Work” in the top right corner.

 - On your Behance streamer dashboard, click “Get Started.”

 - Copy your Server URL to your clipboard.

 - Select “Custom RTMP” from the list of channels.